 4. How did you prepare for this interview?

 It will be immediately obvious if they didn’t do much prep for their interview, which is a huge red flag.

-Great candidates will do the research you’d expect and then some.
+The perfect candidates will do the proactive research you’d expect and then some.
 They’ll show up ready to impress and inspire.

 5. You’re really nice, but you’re not an absolute top producer, and I only have room for top producers.

-This isn’t an interview question.
+This isn’t a sales interview question.
 It’s an interview test.

 I learned this move from the late Chet Holmes (an absolute legend).

 When you pose this statement toward the end of a sales interview, you’ll learn a lot.

 The best candidates will maintain their composure and even start using objection handling techniques.

 “Why do you say that?” they will calmly ask.